nusco/narjillos/backlog.md

 #===================

 ##Plants and Animals
-* Narjillos can lay eggs at any time, not just after feeding
 * Egg firing
 * Egg firing costs energy
 * Egg firing distance is controlled by genes